 Selling, General and Administrative Expenses.
-SG&A expenses increased \$11.3 million, or 13.7%, to \$93.4 million for the six month period ended June 30, 2012.
+SG&A expenses increased \$11.3 million, or 13.7%, to \$93.4 million for the six month period ended June 30, 2013 compared to \$82.1 million for the six month period ended June 30, 2012.
 The net increase in SG&A expenses was attributable to several factors.
 Employee salaries and wages and related employee expenses increased approximately \$7.4 million as a result of higher salaries, wages and payroll taxes stemming primarily from an increase in commission and incentive pay that resulted from higher rental and sales revenues, and higher health insurance costs from an increase in the number of employees compared to last year.
 Stock-based compensation expense was \$1.6 million and \$0.8 million for the six month periods ended June 30, 2013 and 2012, respectively.
 Professional fees increased \$0.9 million, while fuel and utilities costs and facility related expenses increased \$0.5 million.
-Depreciation expenses increased \$1.1 million and general corporate overhead expenses increased \$1.1 million.
+Depreciation expense increased \$1.1 million and general corporate overhead expenses increased \$1.1 million.
 Of the total \$11.3 million increase in SG&A expenses, approximately \$2.1 million was attributable to start-up locations that have opened since June 30, 2012.
 As a percentage of total revenues, SG&A expenses were 20.4% for the six month period ended June 30, 2013, a decrease of 1.1% from 21.5% for the same six month period in 2012, primarily as a result of the current year increase in total revenues.

 Other Income (Expense).
 For the six month period ended June 30, 2013, our net other expenses increased \$11.3 million to approximately \$24.6 million compared to \$13.3 million for the same six month period in 2012.
 The increase was the net result of a \$11.5 million increase in interest expense to \$25.4 million for the six month period ended June 30, 2013 compared to \$13.8 million for the same six month period in 2012 and an increase in miscellaneous other income of \$0.2 million.
-The increase in interest expense is the net result of a \$10.8 million increase in expense related to our senior unsecured notes and a \$1.0 million increase in interest expense related to the Credit Facility.
-The increase in interest expense on our senior unsecured notes is primarily due to an increase in the aggregate principal amount of these notes from \$250 million to \$630 million, which was partially offset by the lower interest rate on the current notes.
+The increase in interest expense is the net result of a \$10.8 million increase in expense related to our senior unsecured notes and a \$1.0 million increase in the aggregate principal amount of these notes from \$250 million to \$630 million, which was partially offset by the lower interest rate on the current notes.
 The increase in interest expense related to the Credit Facility is largely due to an increase in the average amount of borrowings under the Credit Facility during the current year three month period compared to the same period last year.
 These increases were partially offset by a \$0.3 million decrease in interest expense related to manufacturing flooring plans used to finance inventory purchases.